jadebustos/machine_learning/movidius/ansible/install-movidius-sdk.md

 To install the Movidius 1 SDK you should modify **group_vars/movidius.yml** to fit your environment.

-This playbook will install the Movidius SDK on Raspberry pi 3 (Debian Stretch) or in a x86_64 computer (Ubuntu 16.04).
+This playbook will install the Movidius SDK on Raspberry pi 3 (Debian Buster).

 You will have to have an entry in the **inventory** file for the system where you want to install: